abumusasakib/VisionXAI/README.md

 # VisionXAI: Image Caption Generation in Bengali with Explainable AI (xAI)

 VisionXAI is a mobile application project designed to generate detailed image captions in Bengali.
-It integrates Explainable AI (xAI) to provide insights into how the AI model generates captions, fostering trust and understanding.
-This project is aimed at increasing accessibility for Bengali-speaking users and visually impaired individuals by offering rich image descriptions in their native language.
+It integrates Explainable AI (xAI) to help users understand how captions are generated, making the app transparent and trustworthy.
+VisionXAI aims to support Bengali-speaking users, including visually impaired individuals, by offering rich image descriptions in Bengali, which can be read aloud through text-to-speech (TTS) technology.
+This accessibility feature ensures that visually impaired users can fully experience the descriptions and gain meaningful insights into the images.

 ## Features